NeddX/Kontrol-2/README.md

 # Kontrol 2 by Nedd.
-Remote Administration Tool written fully in C#.
+Remote Administration Tool written in DotNet C#.

 # Features

-# Why Kontrol 2?
-Don't.
-This is only for educational purposes only.
+- Process Manager
+- File manager
+- Remote Shell
+- Download/Upload files (partially works)
+- Remote Camera
+- Remote Audio/Mic
+- Remote Desktop
+- Fun Menu (Very fun!!)

+# Still in development
+The program is mostly functional but needs polishing.
+As of now I don't feel like working on it, infact I want to re-write it entirley, will see.

+# Build instruction
+Requires Visual Studio 2019 or higher with DotNet 6 Installed.
+Just open the solution file and hit build, VS will automatically do the rest for you.